 Bachelor’s degree programs in health care administration may give you a broad overview of health care subjects before delving more deeply into various areas of study.
 In the early semesters of your program, you may take courses like Statistical Reasoning in Public Health, Principles of Epidemiology, Fundamentals of Health Care Accounting, Current Topics in Public Health, and Microeconomics.

 As you become more experienced in health care management topics, you may take more in-depth courses like Foundations of Health Care Leadership, Marketing in Health Care Organizations, Managed Care and Health Insurance, and Health Management Information Systems.
 These classes may lead up to a capstone project or an internship, either of which may give you valuable experience in the world of health care administration.

 Looking into financial aid opportunities can help you earn money to put toward your education.
 The Western Maine AHEC funds over one dozen scholarships for health care students.
 The Mike McNeil Scholarship Fund is another option for you to consider as you begin your education.
 MaineHealth awards numerous grants for health care students.

 Working with your Bachelor’s in Health Services Administration in Maine

 Whether you’re still earning your degree or getting started in your career, you may want to join the Maine Medical Group Management Association.
 Networking events, continuing education courses, and legislative updates are just a few of the membership benefits that this group offers.

 In Maine, you may find that the job outlook is very solid.
-O*Net reports that job openings for health administrators may increase by 13% through 2022.
-The average salary for a medical manager is $80,200 per year (O*Net, 2013).
+Job openings for health administrators are forecast to increase by 9% between 2018 and 2018.
+The average salary for a medical manager is $100,100 per year.